paride/seiscomp-2.1-phenix/README.md

 In order to build the pdf manual (disabled by default) `texlive` is also needed.
 To build this software simply run `make` in the `src` directory.

+### Cleaning up

+Run `make veryclean` in `src/`.

 ## Notable changes

 Two plugins have been removed:

 - The Guralp plugin, as it comes with an x86 binary library.
 Source code is available on request, but its redistribution is explicitly forbidden.
-- The NRTS plugin (broken, and NRTS is no longer supported by IRIS).
+- The `fs` plugin, used to feed data from files in Titan, Seisan or Mini-SEED format (broken, especially the Titan part).
+This is disabled in SeisComP 2.5.

 ## Freedom status